 You are experiencing lots of feelings of isolation working from home, and feel like it's impacting all areas of your life

 If you are thinking that CBT or IPT could be particularly helpful for you, connecting with a therapist could be a great next step in lifting your depression.
 The therapists at North Berkeley Counseling are all licensed psychologists trained in CBT techniques that can be incredibly empowering.
-We offer sessions in Berkeley, California, and throughout California, Hawaii, Virginia, and Florida online.
+We offer CBT therapy in Berkeley, California, and throughout California, Hawaii, Virginia, and Florida online.